rclement/romain-clement.net/content/company/services.md

 Artificial intelligence and data science has been all the rage for a few years now.
 However, lots of companies are still struggling to put their machine learning models in production.
 I can help getting started to automate learning pipelines and integrating models into applications.
+When designing algorithms, I usually advocate for simpler models focusing on understanding and explainability of predictions.

 I can help your data science teams to implement best practices into their workflow to deliver reproducible data analysis and reporting.